• Skip to main content

 For the topping

-• In a small bowl, combine all the streusel ingredients and work together with a fork.
+• In a small bowl, combine the gluten free oats, gluten free flour, brown sugar, cinnamon, salt, butter and pecans.
+Work the crumble together with a fork.
 Place in the refrigerator to chill while you prepare the rest of the pie.

 ¾ Cup Gluten Free Oats, ⅓ Cup Gluten Free 1-to-1 Flour Blend, ⅓ Cup Light Brown Sugar, ¼ teaspoon Cinnamon, ¼ teaspoon Salt, 6 Tablespoon Vegan Butter, 1 Cup Pecans